Proposed Program Would Bridge Engagement Gap Between Building Owners and Occupiers In Sustainability Efforts

 Ayotte lauded the bill as a "common sense, no-cost proposal" that would hopefully be included in comprehensive bipartisan energy efficiency legislation expected to be considered by the Senate in coming weeks.

-Molotsky said that in addition to Brandywine's building-based sustainability efforts, the Radnor, PA-based REIT has connected one tenant prospect with the National Defense and Resource Council (NDRC)’s Center for Market Innovation, which is helping create an integrated space design for energy use in a new leased space fit-out.
+Molotsky said that in addition to Brandywine's building-based sustainability efforts, the Radnor, PA-based REIT has connected one tenant prospect with the Natural Resources Defense Council (NRDC)’s Center for Market Innovation, which is helping create an integrated space design for energy use in a new leased space fit-out.

 The design should save the tenant about $1.25 million in utility costs over the term of the lease, with savings of between $.85 to $1 per square foot in a 225,000 square foot leased space.
 In another set of tenants in the middle of their leases, Brandywine agreed to a 50/50 split to share the costs of lighting upgrades.